 Steve Gordon is an entertainment attorney and consultant based in New York City specializing in the production, distribution and financing of music, television, documentaries, feature films, and digital entertainment projects.
 Steve also operates a music clearance service for producers, filmmakers and labels who use music in films, concert programs, documentaries and compilations.

-He is the author of The Future of the Music Business: How to Succeed with the New Digital Technologies (3rd Ed.
-Hal Leonard 2011), which focuses on the rules pertaining to the music business and new business models made possible by the Internet.
+He is the author of The Future of the Music Business: How to Succeed with the New Digital Technologies (4th Ed.
+Hal Leonard 2015), which focuses on the rules pertaining to the music business and new business models made possible by the Internet.
 The book provides a legal and business roadmap to artists, music industry professionals, and entrepreneurs for using today's technologies to succeed.
-For more information, please visit the News section of this site.
+For more information and updates, please visit futureofthemusicbusiness.com.
 To see Steve's other publications, please click here.

 Steve is the recipient of two Fulbright Scholarships in music and copyright law.
 He recently visited Israel as a Fulbright Scholar, where he taught a course based on his book at Tel Aviv University's prestigious Recanati School of Business.
 Previously he was a Fulbright scholar in Italy, where he lectured at Bocconi University for their masters program in Arts, Culture, Media and Entertainment in November 2007.

-Steve has provided legal services to major companies such as MTV, Music Choice, Sony Music, Time Life Films, Microsoft, leading on-line media companies such as Pitchfork, and many independent artists, producers, managers, and entrepreneurs.
-For a list of representative clients, please click here.
+Steve has provided legal services to major companies such as MTV, Music Choice, Sony Music, Time Life Films, Microsoft, leading online media companies such as Pitchfork, and many independent artists, producers, managers, and entrepreneurs.

 EXPERIENCE AT SONY MUSIC, ATLANTIC & ELEKTRA RECORDS